-You can use the following technique in two cases:
+You can use the following method in two cases:

 - If you have an existing to-do list and you want to clean it up.

-- You’re constantly getting new and new tasks and you feel it has grown on your head.
+- You’re always getting new and new tasks, and you feel it has grown on your head.

 Steps of the technique:

-- Create a new list called “Disturbing list” in your preferred software or just simply take an empty white paper.
+- Create a new list called “Disturbing list” in your preferred software or if you prefer the analog way, take an empty white paper.

 - Then add all of the tasks here which are not so important.

-- And now comes the best: simply forget about this list.
+- And now comes the best: forget about this list.

 Why is it good?
-Because you will clean up your existing list from the bunch of unimportant tasks you had.
+Because you will clean up your existing list from the bunch of not important tasks you had.

-Pareto’s rule (mentioned above) can be also applied here.
+Pareto’s rule (mentioned above) can also be applied here.
 80% of these small and unimportant, disturbing tasks will never come back.
 So after a few weeks or months, you can delete it from your Disturbing list without any consequences.
-The other 20% will come back later and you can add it to your main list then.
-They can come back to your main list if someone asks “Have you completed […] task?”.
-Just simply answer them you have forgotten it and you will complete it soon.
+The other 20% will reappear later, and you can add it to your main list then.
+They can go back to your main list if someone asks “Have you completed […] task?”.
+Answer them you have forgotten it, and you will complete it soon.

 You should apply this technique regularly, repeatedly every few weeks.
-This will help you maintain the cleanliness of your to-do lists.
+It will help you maintain the cleanliness of your to-do lists.